ABOUT US

 I offer client-centered, holistic care to support your growth and healing.
 With experience working with individuals facing complex mental health challenges, including severe mental illness and psychosis, I provide a safe, judgment-free space to foster resilience and balance.
 I believe in healing the whole person, recognizing the profound connection between mind and body.

-Using a strengths-based approach, I incorporate Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Internal Family Systems (IFS).
+Using a strengths-based approach, I incorporate Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
 I am deeply committed to trauma-informed care and empowering individuals to embrace their authentic selves without fear of judgment.

 Whether you’re navigating depression, anxiety, trauma, or life transitions, I am here to walk alongside you and help you build a fulfilling, authentic life.